mdahlgrengadd/ActionRPGPlugin/readme.md

 ## Getting Started

 1. Clone the repository into your projects "Plugins" folder
+2. Copy the contents from Config.zip to your Projects "Config" folder (or you'll get a crash)
-2. Right-click the .uproject file and select "Generate Visual Studio project files"
+3. Right-click the .uproject file and select "Generate Visual Studio project files"
-3. Open the solution and build
+4. Open the solution and build
-4. Launch the project in Unreal Engine
+5. Launch the project in Unreal Engine
+6. In Project settings under "Maps & Modes" set GameInstance to BP_GameInstance
+7. In your maps world settings, set GameMode to BP_GameMode, and Pawn to BP_PlayerCharacter

 ## Key Features